openalea/openalea.rtfd.io/doc/development/using_cookiecutter.md

 conda-build conda -c conda-forge -c openalea3
 ```

-Once the package build and test passed localy, it is possible to push MyProject to the remote repository.
+Once the package builds correctly with test passed, it is possible to push MyProject to a remote repository.
-Before that the repository must be created in `openalea` or `openalea-incubator` when it is done by one of the administrators.
+Before that the remote repository must be created.
+Let's assume `MyProject` was created on `openalea-incubator`.
-The project can be pushed as follows:
+The project can then be pushed as follows:
 ```bash
 git status # to check the changes git add . # to add all files that changed